buildlackey/cep/esper+storm+kafka/README.md

 KafkaOutputBolt

-      A first pass implementation of a generic Kafka Output Bolt that takes whatever tuple it recieves, JSON-ifies it, and dumps it on the Kafka topic that is configured int the constructor.
+      A first pass implementation of a generic Kafka Output Bolt that takes whatever tuple it recieves, JSON-ifies it, and dumps it on the Kafka topic that is configured in the constructor.

 ExternalFeedToKafkaAdapterSpout